 University of Bristol alumni who go on to study for a postgraduate degree – either taught or research – at Bristol can benefit from a 10 percent reduction in tuition fees.

-A postgraduate loan is now available to help you pay for your Master’s (MA/MPhil) course.
+A postgraduate loan is available to Home fee payers to help you pay for your Master’s (MA/MPhil) course.